Aboriginal and Torres Strait Islander readers are advised that the following material contains the name of a person who has died.

 Australian haiku poet, Leanne Mumford, recently featured this haiku on the Australian Haiku Society (AHS) website.
-In doing so, Leanne noted the paucity of Australian haiku that reference Aboriginal culture.
+In doing so, Leanne noted the paucity of Australian haiku that reference Aboriginal cultures.
 One reason for this might well be that non-Aboriginal people (such as myself) do not generally have a strong understanding of Aboriginal stories, beliefs and practices.

 Having said that, Aboriginal people clearly have enduring ties, not only to the plants, birds and animals of their land, but also to the shapes, contours and make-up of the land itself.
-For this reason, it would seem there is the potential for haiku, with their inherently nature-based character, to be effective in depicting aspects of Aboriginal culture.
+For this reason, it would seem there is the potential for haiku, with their inherently nature-based character, to be effective in depicting or reflecting aspects of Aboriginal culture.

 You can read the AHS posting here, in which Leanne has included some links to video of Gurrumul Yunupingu performing.